MileHacker Logo

 Collections

-• Museo das Peregrinacións e de Santiago: Dedicated to pilgrimage history and culture, with archaeological finds and maps.
+• Museo das Peregrinacións e de Santiago: Dedicated to pilgrimage history and art, with artifacts and maps.

-• Museo Catedralicio: Displays valuable collections, including tapestries, religious art, and archaeological findings below the Cathedral.
+• Museo Catedralicio: Displays valuable collections, including tapestries, religious art, and archaeological findings beneath the Cathedral.

 • Cidade da Cultura de Galicia: A modern architectural complex housing museums, archives, and exhibition spaces, with contemporary design.